PUGEA/PGSeq/Doc/README.md

 The four types are:

-1.  refGene2.  ensGene3.  knownGene4.
-Ensembl
+1.  refGene
+2.  ensGene
+3.  knownGene
+4. Ensembl

 The first three types of annotation files are downloaded from UCSC Table Browser.
 The 'Ensembl' type of annotation file is downloaded from Ensembl website.